 Cleaning hot tub filters can be done at least every two weeks.
 There are three methods to clean the filter based on the needs:

-– Rinsing it with warm water or by using a hose to clean the build-up.
+– Rinsing it with warm water or use a hose to clean the build-up.

-– Soaking the filter with a filter cleaner for deep cleansing and remove stubborn contaminants.
+– Soaking the filter with a filter cleaner for deep cleansing and removing stubborn contaminants.

-– Spraying the filter with a cleaner and rinse it with clean water.
+– Spray the filter with a cleaner and rinse it with clean water.